← The Path

 But it gives you strategy.

-And when you come from another sector, strategy is much better than waiting for luck with a Monday face.
+And when you come from another sector, strategy is far better than leaving everything to luck.